alphagov/registers-tech-docs/source/documentation/using_the_api/getting_updates.md

 If you receive a response, you'll know there are updates.

 You should also look at the `Link` header.
-In the example response:
+The response to the example would contain this header:

 ```http
 HTTP/1.1 200